Golfarmbåge - Rehcore AB

 Usually several weeks to months, depending on the extent of the injury and treatment.

-Is rest the best thing for golfer's elbow?
+Is rest the best treatment for golfer's elbow?

 Yes, from strenuous activities, but supplement with gentle stretching and circulation training.